UKCloud/documentation/articles/openshift/oshift-how-add-expand-persistent-vols.md

 logging-es-data-master-7bqadxxd   1          1         1
 logging-kibana                    1          1         1         config
 ```
-In this example, the `logging-kibana` pod depends on the `logging-es-data-master` pod so it is good practice to also scale this down during the expansion of the persistent volume for `logging-es-data-master`:
+>[!INFO] In this example, the `logging-kibana` pod depends on the `logging-es-data-master` pod so it is good practice to also scale this down during the expansion of the persistent volume for `logging-es-data-master`
 ```
 $ oc scale dc logging-kibana --replicas=0
 deploymentconfig.apps.openshift.io/logging-kibana scaled
 $ oc scale dc logging-es-data-master-7bqadxxd --replicas=0
 deploymentconfig.apps.openshift.io/logging-es-data-master-7bqadxxd scaled
 ```
-Confirm that the pod using the volume has been Terminated:
+Confirm that the pod which uses the volume has been Terminated:
 ```
 $ oc get pods | grep logging-es-data-master
 # (nothing returned)